ccgus/fmjs/README.md

 * To JS Number: char, short, int, long, long long, float, double
 * To JS Object: NSObject, Class,
 * To JS Undefined: returning void from functions.
+* To JS Fucntions: Blocks

-Not handled (yet?): Blocks, structs, out pointers
+Not handled (yet?): out pointers

 ### JavaScript to C: